marcobevilacqua94/productdemoinstruction/README.md

 ### Installing Couchbase on EC2 (Ubuntu)
 We will use an ec2 to restore a backup with the data on a Capella Cluster.
-NOTICE: You do not need an ec2 if you have good internet connections.
+NOTICE: You do not need an ec2 if you have good internet connection.
 You can use cbbackupmgr directly from your machine.

 Run the following commands to install Couchbase: